 Orthopedics is a branch of medicine that focuses on the care of the musculoskeletal system.
-This system is made up of muscles and bones, as well as joints, ligaments, and tendons.
+This system consists of muscles, bones, joints, ligaments, and tendons.

 A person who specializes in orthopedics is known as an orthopedist.
-Orthopedists use both surgical and nonsurgical approaches to treat a variety of musculoskeletal issues, such as sports injuries, joint pain, and back problems.
+Orthopedists use surgical and nonsurgical approaches to treat musculoskeletal issues, such as sports injuries, joint pain, and back problems.

 This article provides an overview of orthopedics.
-It outlines the different conditions that orthopedists treat and what people can expect during an orthopedic appointment.
+It outlines the different conditions that orthopedists treat and explains what a person can expect during an orthopedic appointment.

-The article also covers the qualifications required to become an orthopedist.
+The article also covers the qualifications necessary to become an orthopedist.

-Orthopedics is a branch of medicine that focuses on the care of the skeletal system and its interconnecting parts.
-These parts include the:
+Orthopedics, also known as orthopedic surgery, is a branch of medicine that focuses on the care of the skeletal system and its interconnecting parts.
+These parts include the following:

 An orthopedist often works as part of a larger orthopedic treatment team.
 This team may include: